2nolife/slots-booker/README.md

 ### Major topics ###
 * Control panel for users, admins and moderators
-* Users must be able to credit clubs through PayPal
 * 3rd party payment support
 * Deals and promotions on slots (get 3 for the price of 2)
 * Discount for club members and membership types